simonsobs/pixell/README.rst

 This will install a pre-compiled binary suitable for your system (only Linux and Mac OS X with Python>=3.7 are supported).
 Note that you need ``~/.local/bin`` to be in your ``PATH`` for the latter ``test-pixell`` to work.

-If you require more control over your installation, e.g. using your own installation of ``libsharp2``, using Intel compilers or enabling tuning of the ``libsharp2`` installation to your CPU, please see the section below on compiling from source.
+If you require more control over your installation, e.g. using Intel compilers, please see the section below on compiling from source.
 The ``test-pixell`` command will run a suite of unit tests.

 Compiling from source (advanced / development workflow)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~